-The total assets of Fundamenta-Lakáskassza Zrt. on the reporting date amounted to HUF 709,212 million, which represents growth of around 1.9% compared to the previous year.
-Most of this growth stems from the 1.6% increase in liabilities to customers.
+The total assets of Fundamenta-Lakáskassza Zrt. on the reporting date amounted to HUF 673,580 million, which represents decrease of around 5% compared to the previous year.
+Most of this fall stems from the 6.4% decrease in liabilities to customers in line with plans.

-The Company's share capital totals HUF 2,001 million, which is supplemented with a capital reserve of HUF 2,100 million and retained earnings of HUF 45,006 million.
-Provisions in the reporting year totalled HUF 1,535 million (0.22 percent of total assets).
-The largest item under provisions (HUF 671 million) is the provision recorded for retention commission expenses.
+The Company's share capital totals HUF 2,001 million, which is supplemented with a capital reserve of HUF 2,100 million and retained earnings of HUF 49,948 million.
+Provisions in the reporting year totalled HUF 1,390 million (0.2 percent of total assets).
+The largest item under provisions (HUF 542 million) is the provision recorded for retention commission expenses.
 In line with the IFRS standard, the settlement provision (HUF 6,959 million net) is recognised as an equity component.
-Its amount did not change in 2021.
+Its amount did not change in 2022.

-The Company closed 2021 with a profit before tax of HUF 6,596 million and profit after tax of HUF 5,393 million, both considerably up on 2020.
-The Company does not plan to pay dividend from its 2021 profit.
+The Company closed 2022 with a profit before tax of HUF 5,300 million and profit after tax of HUF 4,508 million, both down on 2021.
+The Company does not plan to pay dividend from its 2022 profit.

-The profit before tax exceeds the planned result.
+The profit before tax is less than the planned result.
 Below we present the main reasons for the deviations from the planned figures.